President's Message

 To Our Shareholders

 On behalf of the Sumitomo Electric Group, I would like to express our sincere appreciation for your daily, generous support of us.
-I would like to report on our group’s business performance for the fiscal year 2022.
+I would like to report on our group’s business performance for the fiscal year 2023.

-Business Results for the First Half of FY2022
+Business Results for FY2023

 Key Issues Requiring Attention

-In the Electronics segment, with regard to FPCs (flexible printing circuits), we will continue to expand the sales of high-performance products that utilize fine circuit fabrication technology and take all-out cost reduction measures.
-We will also accelerate the sales of products for automobile applications and the development of new products with high frequency characteristics.
-We will strive to expand our business by capturing various customer needs with regard to leads (tab leads) for battery terminals of electric vehicles, wires for motor-driven parking brakes, and heat-shrinkable tubes, which utilize irradiation cross-linking technology, and water-treatment systems that utilize fluorine resin processing technology.
-In addition, we will continue to work on increasing business synergies with Techno Associe Co., Ltd.
+In the Electronics segment, with regard to FPCs, we will strive to market high-performance products that utilize fine circuit fabrication technology, thoroughly reduce costs, and increase performance, and we will accelerate marketing for CASE compatible products and products for medical care and development of new products with high frequency characteristics.
+With regard to lead wire (tab leads) for battery terminals of electric vehicles, wires for electric parking brakes, and heat shrink tubes, which utilize irradiation cross-linking technology, and porous water-treatment membrane systems that utilize fluorine resin processing technology, we will strive to expand business by capturing various customer needs.
+In addition, we will strive to create further synergies with TECHNO ASSOCIE Co., Ltd., which we made our wholly-owned subsidiary in May 2023.

-In the Industrial Materials segment, we will strengthen our global marketing power to ensure that we capture steady demand for cemented carbide tools not only in the automotive sector, which is our main field, but also in the sectors of construction machinery, agricultural machinery, electronics, etc. At the same time, we will strive to expand our market share by proceeding with new market development for tools for electric vehicle components and aircraft components.
-With regard to sintered powder metal parts, we will work to further strengthen the development and marketing of new products for electric vehicles and the cost competitiveness of each of our global production bases, in order to ensure future business development.
-As for prestressed concrete and precision spring steel wires, we will strive to improve profitability by strengthening our global production and sales organization and developing new products.
+In the Industrial Materials segment, with regard to cemented carbide tools, we will surely capture the demand not only in the main automotive area but also in the areas of construction machines, agriculture machines, electronics, etc. by strengthening our global sales power and will proceed with new business development related to electric vehicles, aircrafts, semiconductors, renewable energy, etc. and will make efforts to expand our market share.
+With regard to sintered powder metal parts, we will aim to develop new products and further strengthen marketing for electric vehicles or non-automotive purposes and the cost competitiveness.
+With regard to prestressed concrete and precision spring steel wires, we will strive to improve profitability by strengthening global production and sales organization and developing new products.

 Osamu Inoue